Skip to main content

 Shoes and Indoor Spaces

-Many traditional accommodations, temples, and some restaurants require shoes to be removed before entering.
+Many traditional accommodations (ryokan), temples, shrines, and even some restaurants require shoes to be removed before entering.
+It’s a practical and cultural habit that emphasizes cleanliness and respect for shared space.

 Respectful Behaviour